Types of Chloramines

 Chloramines are inevitable, but can be reduced and controlled.
 Be wary of any company or brand that claims they have “the answer”.
 For example, Paddock’s Evacuator only handles airborne chloramines, not those in the water.
 UV only kills what flows through the UV system, and nothing in the air.
 Enzymes don’t even eat chloramines; they break down non-living organic waste to give chlorine less work to do…therefore more complete oxidation…meaning less byproducts in the pool.

-Remember that mono- and di-chloramines will become tri-chloramines and become airborne if they’re not addressed fast enough.
+Mono- and di-chloramines will become tri-chloramines and become airborne if they’re not addressed fast enough.
 They are harmful to people, buildings, and can be very costly.
 Doing nothing is simply unacceptable as a pool operator.
 Your patrons depend on you to provide them a healthy experience.